CDL-Quantum/Hackathon2021/Loo Boys/README.md

 2. Online Betting
   - Betters may use our predictive model while betting on tournaments
   - Use our QNN to predict & decide early on 2nd half totals to bet on
-  - Use our risk management tool to maximize profits
   - May use our Strength of schedule tool to predict which teams to fade/buy

 3. Front Office Operations